eworm-de/pacredir/README.md

 soft failure.
 No error message is shown, and server's error count is not increased.

-Sadly upstream denied. 😢 (At least an earlier version of the patch...)
+Sadly upstream denied, again. 😢

 ### Implement CacheServer